 Something that has become blatantly apparent to me as I go on foodie adventures around North Carolina: Cary’s restaurant scene is massively underrated.
-Cities like Raleigh and Durham receive a lot of attention for their food options, but I’d put Cary right there with them.
+Cities like Raleigh and Durham receive much attention for their food options, but I’d put Cary with them.

-Harrison and I lived in Morrisville for a few years and ventured into neighboring Cary often to grab a bite to eat.
+Harrison and I lived in Morrisville for a few years and ventured into neighboring Cary often to grab a bite.
 If you’re also interested in checking out Morrisville’s restaurants, I wrote a blog about my favorites!

-Here is a list of our favorite Cary restaurants along with our go-to orders.
-It’s a long list and I’m confident you will find more than a few new favorites this blog!
+Here is a list of our favorite Cary restaurants and our go-to orders.
+It’s a long list, and I’m confident you will find more than a few new favorites on this blog!

 Bakeries + Specialty Shops

 La Farm Bakery is one of the most famous bakeries in the state and the nation.
 Cary is lucky to have a master breadmaker, Lionel Vatinet, in their town.
 The bread, pastries, and cafe items are all outstanding, but the real show-stopper is the white chocolate baguette.